 As part of the planning grant, HWDC held regional focus groups throughout the state and intended to use the findings from these meetings as a basis for its application to the federal government for an implementation grant.
 However, on June 3, 2011, the U.S. Department of Health and Human Services, Health Resources and Services Administration indicated that it would not be awarding implementation grants.
 (California anticipated a \$3 million to \$5 million implementation grant.)
-HWDC plans to continue to meet to develop a comprehensive strategy to ensure that California has the necessary skilled workforce for the implementation of health care reform.
+HWDC plans to continue to meet to develop a comprehensive strategy to ensure that California has the necessary skilled workforce for the implementation of the ACA.

 The Career Pathway Subcommittee under HWDC is looking at existing and potential pathways for the following health care professions:

-- Primary Care Physicians
+- Primary Care Physicians;

-- Advanced Practice Nurses and Registered Nurses
+- Advanced Practice Nurses and Registered Nurses;

-- Clinical Laboratory Scientists
+- Clinical Laboratory Scientists;

-- Social Workers
+- Social Workers;

-- Community Health Workers/Promotoras
+- Community Health Workers/Promotoras;

-- Medical Assistants
+- Medical Assistants;

-- Public Health Workers
+- Public Health Workers; and

-- Alcohol and Other Drug Counselors
+- Alcohol and Other Drug Counselors;

-This subcommittee is in the process of estimating the baseline supply of these professions, projecting the needed supply, developing career pathway models and recommendations, and proposing ongoing and sustainable infrastructure partnerships and processes.
+In September 2012, this subcommittee released a report on recommendations for these professionsm developing career pathway models and recommendations, and proposing ongoing and sustainable infrastructure partnerships and processes.
 For example, for medical assistants, one barrier identified by this subcommittee is that there is a lack of information needed to assess and choose between medical assistant programs, no standardized curriculum, and multiple entities accredit these programs, which causes confusion among the employers and does not ensure that graduating students have the competencies to excel in the workplace.
 Consequently, this subcommittee is considering recommending the development of a standardized competency-based curriculum leading to a specific national accreditation.

 Health Professions Shortage and Underserved Areas.
 For over 20 years, OSHPD has received a federal grant to administer the Shortage Designation Program (SDP).
 OSHPD collects, analyzes, and publishes data about California's health care workforce and health professional training, and identifies areas of the state in which there are shortages of health professionals and service capacity.
 A recent survey indicates that California is receiving approximately \$1.5 billion in federal, local, and private foundation grants for programs in which one of the prerequisites for participation is location in a federally designated shortage and underserved area.
-These include the federal National Health Service Corp Scholarship and Loan Repayment, Federally Qualified Health Center (FQHC) and FQHC Look-Alike, and Medicare Incentive Payments for Physician's Services programs; and state programs such as Expanded Access to Primary Care Program, Rural Health Services Development, Seasonal Agricultural and Migratory Workers, and various health professions scholarship and loan repayment programs.37 federally designated areas in California, the greater the opportunity for funding to provide care to the population located in these underserved areas.
+These include the federal National Health Service Corp Scholarship and Loan Repayment, Federally Qualified Health Center (FQHC) and FQHC Look-Alike, and Medicare Incentive Payments for Physician's Services programs; and state programs such as Expanded Access to Primary Care Program, Rural Health Services Development, Seasonal Agricultural and Migratory Workers, and various health professions scholarship and loan repayment programs.37

+OSHPD is in the process of transforming its SDP into a proactive program to find areas that meet the federal definitions and qualify for designation.
+The greater the number of federally designated areas in California, the greater the opportunity for funding to provide care to the population located in these underserved areas.
 For example, to participate in the Pediatric Specialty Loan Repayment Program, introduced in ACA, the provider must practice in a federally designated shortage or underserved area.
 If more areas are designated as shortage or underserved in California, then more providers may qualify for these types of programs and even more funding for health care services in underserved areas can be brought into the state.